AP6YC/AdaptiveResonance.jl/docs/src/index.md

 The purpose of this package is to provide a home for the development and use of these ART-based machine learning algorithms in the Julia programming language.

-See the [Index](@ref main-index) for the complete list of documented functions and types.
+See the [API overview](@ref main-index) for the complete list of documented functions and types.

 ## Manual Outline